Speeding-up Graph Algorithms via Clique Partitioning: Experimental Results

-{\bf Compression ratio relative to \textsf{FM}.} We define the \emph{compression ratio relative to} \textsf{FM}, as the ratio of compression ratio achieved by \textsf{CPGC} and \textsf{FM}.
-Figures~\ref{fig:relative_CR_speedup}a-\ref{fig:relative_CR_speedup}c show the relative compression ratio relative to \textsf{FM} achieved by \textsf{CPGC} in the case of small graphs, for $\delta = 0.5, 0.6, 0.7, 0.8, 0.9, 1$, and densities = 0.80, 0.90, 0.98.
-In all cases, the relative compression ratio ranges from~$1$~to~$1.27$, highlighting that the compression ratio achieved by \textsf{CPGC} is at least as that of \textsf{FM}. \textsf{CPGC} achieves a greater compression ratio than \textsf{FM} because it extracts multiple $\delta$-cliques before~$\hat{k}$ decreases as shown in Figure~\ref{fig:k_m_cliques(5)}, resulting in removing more edges at higher values of~$\hat{k}$ (Section~\ref{subsec:S-CPGC}).
-We observe that \textsf{CPGC} achieves a compression ratio equal to that of \textsf{FM} for a small graph with $n = 32$, $m = 819$, density = 0.80, and $\delta = 0.5$.
-This is because a small graph does not require many iterations for extracting $\delta$-cliques, thereby not giving \textsf{CPGC} the opportunity to extract more cliques over the \textsf{FM} algorithm.
-However, for the same $n$ and $\delta$ when the graph density increases the compression ratio achieved by \textsf{CPGC} also increases.
-For example, with $n = 32$, $m = 921$, and $1,003$, the relative compression ratio is 1.03 and 1.25, respectively.
-As explained before, certain combinations of $n$, $m$, and $\delta$ lead to the highest compression ratio.
-For instance, when $n = 128$, $m = 16,056$ for a density of 0.98, we observe that the relative compression ratio initially increases from 1.1 to 1.14 with increasing $\delta$ from 0.5 to 0.7.
-However, further increasing $\delta$ to 1 results in a decrease in the relative compression ratio to 1.1. \looseness=-1
+{\bf Reduction in number of edges $R$ relative to \textsf{FM}.} We define the \emph{edge reduction ratio relative to} \textsf{FM} as the ratio of the $R$ achieved by \textsf{CPGR} to that of \textsf{FM}.
+Figures~\ref{fig:relative_CR_speedup}a-\ref{fig:relative_CR_speedup}c illustrate the relative~$R$ of \textsf{CPGR} compared to \textsf{FM} for small bipartite graphs across different $\delta$ values (0.5 to 1) and densities (0.80, 0.90, 0.98).
+In all these cases, the relative $R$ ranges from 1 to 1.27, indicating that \textsf{CPGR} achieves at least the same, and often a greater reduction than \textsf{FM}.
+This improved performance of \textsf{CPGR} stems from its ability to extract multiple $\delta$-cliques before $\hat{k}$ decreases (as shown in Figure~\ref{fig:motivation}b), allowing for the removal of more edges at higher $\hat{k}$ values (Section~\ref{subsec:S-CPGR}).
+Notably, for a graph with $n=32$, $m=819$, a density of 0.80, and $\delta$=0.5, \textsf{CPGR} achieves an $R$ equivalent to \textsf{FM}.
+This is because the small size of the graph limits the number of iterations required for $\delta$-clique extraction, thus not providing \textsf{CPGR} with a significant advantage over \textsf{FM}.
+However, for the same $n=32$ and $\delta$, increasing the graph density leads to a higher $R$ for \textsf{CPGR}.
+For instance, when $m$ increases from~921 to~1,003, the relative $R$ rises from 1.03 to 1.25.
+In contrast, for a graph $n=128$, $m=16056$, density = 0.98, we observe a non-monotonic trend in the relative $R$ as $\delta$ increases.
+Initially, the ratio increases from~1.1 to~1.14 as $\delta$ goes from 0.5 to 0.7.
+However, further increasing~$\delta$ to~1 results in a decrease to~1.1.
+This reduction is to the fact that a larger $\delta$ increases the size of the right partition $K_q$ of a $\delta$-clique (since $|K_q| = \hat{k}$ and $\hat{k} \propto \delta$), consequently decreasing the likelihood of finding common neighbors. \looseness=-1

+It is important to recognize that the optimal $R$ is influenced by the interplay between $n, m,$ and~$\delta$.
+Identifying the specific combinations of these parameters that yield the highest reduction in the number of edges~$R$ remains a subject for future investigation. \looseness=-1